glouppe/info8006-introduction-to-ai/pacman/README.md

 ## Computation Node Budget

 The computation budget of the agent is expressed in terms of number of node expansions.
 We refer to an *offline* setting when this number is unlimited, and to an *online* setting when this number is limited.
-The method ```get_action``` is interrupted when its number of expansions is higher than the fixed computation budget.
+When the number of expansions in ```get_action``` exceeds the fixed computation budget, the expansion of any node is not allowed anymore (see [there](#helpers)) .
 During evaluation process, the following budgets are considered for the *online* setting : *TBD*.
 :warning: Do not alter in any way the node budget control during the ```get_action``` call.
 This is checked and your project won't be graded if this is detected.

 ## Illegal Moves